Windows Server 2016 Licensing Guide

 First, the prerequisites for purchasing a license are as follows:

-Based on the above licensing system,
+Based on the licensing structure described above,

 the question is, "How many licenses should I purchase per core?"